The Playing Field

 In its most general sense the playing field is a grid of cells for holding and positioning pieces, much like a checker-board, or similar board-games that move pieces through a field of play.

-Such a grid is not unique to ‘mog™’; it is a commonplace device in the world of game design.
-What makes ‘mog™’ different is that the cells have been drawn on a series of triangular ridges, and each face carries a pair of sequential complementary numbers.
+What makes ‘mog™’ different is that we have found a way to show each player their own numbers in natural aspect.
+The cells have been drawn on a series of triangular ridges, each with a pair of faces.
 Each player sees their own numbers in natural order and properly upright.
 This is equivalence.

-This construction is unique to ‘mog™’ and is recognised as an inventive improvement to the art of board-game design in our patent US Patent 10,799,786.
+This construction is unique to ‘mog™’ and is recognised as an inventive improvement to the art of board-game design, as, for example, in our patents, US Patent 10,799,786 and PRC patent CN1094754200

 ‘mog™’ applies the principle of equivalence to all aspects of construction and game play in order to ensure that players have equal access to the game’s potential and to foster a sense of fair play at the outset of the game.
 All game designers are aware that any given game will appeal to some people more than to others, and the invitation to play a game will only be accepted if the respondent’s positive experience outweighs their negative experience.
 Our rigorous application of the principle of equivalence is a guarantee to all players that their experiences are positive rather than negative.